Helping millions of people navigate the world of technology.

 • Interface: USB | Maximum Speed: 1800Mbps

-In terms of performance, the unit delivers on its maximum rated speed of 1800Mbps quite consistently.
-Additionally, PCWorld’s review highlighted that the Wi-Fi 6 USB adapter has a very high TCP throughput, which is great for transferring large bits of data over the network.
+In terms of performance, the unit consistently delivers on its maximum rated speed of 1800Mbps.
+Additionally, PCWorld’s review highlighted that the Wi-Fi 6 USB adapter has a very high TCP throughput, which is great for transferring large data bits over the network.
+Moreover, you get the latest technologies, such as OFDMA, MU-MIMO, BSS Coloring, and WPA3 security.

 1. Are Wi-Fi 6 adapters backward compatible with older Wi-Fi standards?